Tofiq055/fireandsmokededection/README.md

 - First detection time tracking for both fire and smoke
 - User-friendly Streamlit interface
 - Support for multiple video formats (mp4, mov, avi, mkv)
+- Have DCP protection for stealing models (which is not really important in this case since I also shared the model itself)

 ## Requirements